-Music and lyrics will be an integral part of the course in connecting themes of love, betrayal, and friendship in the Roman world to our own.
-This course provides students with a different perspective of the Roman world from a writer who is a contemporary of Vergil and Caesar whom they read in Latin IV.
+Music and lyrics are an integral part of the course in connecting themes of love, betrayal, and friendship in the Roman world to our own.
+This course provides students with other perspectives of the Roman world from writers who are quite different but make equally lasting impressions on Roman literature and people.